EnyaEnya/merge-sort-app/README.md

 This is not required parameter, application will apply ascending sort by default;
 - Data type (-i for integer, -s for string).
 This is required parameter;
 - Name of output file.
 This is required parameter;
 - Names of input files.
-At least one exists file is required;
+At least one existing file is required;

 ## First App run